Physical therapy focuses on the evaluation, management, and prevention of disorders of human motion.

 Physical therapy treatments and services focus on restoring the individual's mobility (movement) and function, and preventing of further disability.

 Physical therapists may provide treatment and education for:

 Wheelchair, walkers, canes, and crutches

 Use of orthotics (braces, splints) and prosthetics (artificial limbs)

 Physical therapists may practice in a variety of settings, including the following:

 Industrial health centers

-Physical therapists have either a master's degree or doctorate.
-In order to practice, all graduates must be licensed by their state by passing a national certification examination.
-They are accredited by the American Physical Therapy Association.
+Physical therapists have either a master's degree or doctorate from a school accredited by the American Physical Therapy Association.
+To practice, all graduates must be licensed by their state by passing a national certification exam.

 The University of Chicago Medicine